JDDoesDev/presentations/marketo.md

 Note:
 - You're not trying hard enough
-- You don't need help
-- It something you can snap out of
-- Personally, I can vouch for the effects of medication
+- Personally, I can vouch for the effects of medication for me
   - Everyone is different and what works for me may not work for the next person
+  - I don't shame anyone for taking a different path to health than me

 <!--s-->